Updated March 23, 2023

-1. Locating the Linux kernel.
+- Locating the Linux kernel.

-3. Starting Kernel.
+- Starting Kernel.

 9. Explain the Linux Directory commands along with the description?

-This is the most Frequently asked Hibernate Interview Questions in an interview.
-Enlisted below are the directory commands along with descriptions
+Answer: Enlisted below are the directory commands along with descriptions

 10. Enlist some Linux networking and troubleshooting commands?

-Ping: To inspect if the machine is responding or not.
+- Ping: To inspect if the machine is responding or not.

-Traceroute: It is network troubleshoot utility which is used to determine the number of hops required for a particular packet to reach the destination.
+- Traceroute: A network troubleshooting utility determines the number of hops required for a particular packet to reach the destination.

-nslookup: To search for DNS related query.
+- nslookup: To search for DNS related queries.